-For investments in debt securities at amortized cost, the Group has recognized reversal of ECL amounting to P1.9 million and P3.2 million in 2023 and 2022, respectively, as part of Other Income in the consolidated statements of profit or loss.
+For investments in debt securities at amortized cost, the Group has recognized additional allowance and reversal of ECL amounting to P40,936 and P1.9 million in 2024 and 2023, respectively, as part of Other Income in the consolidated statements of profit or loss.
 These are all classified in Stage 1 due to the low credit risk [see Note 4.5.1(c)].
-This resulted in allowances for ECL for debt securities at amortized cost as of December 31, 2023 and 2022 amounting to P71,771 and P2.0 million, respectively (see Note 7.2).
+This resulted in allowances for ECL for debt securities at amortized cost as of December 31, 2024 and 2023 amounting to P0.1 million and P71,771, respectively (see Note 7.2).

-While for loans and other receivables, the Group has recognized impairment loss amounting to P237,014 and P48,011 in 2023 and 2022, respectively, and reversal of ECL amounting to P66,416 and P18,954 in 2023 and 2022, respectively.
+While for loans and other receivables, the Group has recognized impairment loss amounting to P0.5 million and P0.2 million in 2024 and 2023, respectively, and reversal of ECL amounting to P92,758 and P66,416 in 2024 and 2023, respectively.
 All loans and other receivables are classified in Stage 1 due to the low credit risk.
-This resulted in allowances for ECL as of December 31, 2023 and 2022 amounting to P0.4 million and P0.3 million, respectively (see Note 8).
+This resulted in allowances for ECL as of December 31, 2024 and 2023 amounting to P0.8 million and P0.4 million, respectively (see Note 8).

 The Group's receivables arising from employee loans are generally fully recoverable as those are collected through salary deductions, except for those receivables from resigned employees which will be provided with full ECL allowance.
-There are no receivables from resigned employees as of December 31, 2023 and 2022.
+There are no receivables from resigned employees as of December 31, 2024 and 2023.